Back To Search Results

 Differential Diagnosis

-Neonatal symptoms may appear immediately after birth or within a few days as collateral circulations diminish.
-In infants with severe manifestations after delivery, the differential diagnoses should include sepsis, infantile respiratory distress syndrome, aortic or pulmonary disorders, and transposition of the great arteries.[47]
+Neonatal symptoms may appear immediately after birth or within a few days as the ductus arteriosus closes and collateral circulations diminish.
+The clinical presentation of congenital heart disease may be delayed, with symptoms such as cyanosis, tachypnea, or cardiovascular collapse appearing after 48 hours of life.
+Vigilant postnatal monitoring and screening before discharge are crucial.
+In infants with severe manifestations after delivery, the differential diagnoses should include sepsis, infantile respiratory distress syndrome, aortic or pulmonary disorders, and transposition of the great arteries.[51]
 Milder cases may not present until months or years later, detected only when growth is impaired.
 In such cases, infection, failure to thrive, and malnutrition should be investigated as potential causes.

 Prognosis

 Patients with tricuspid atresia generally have a favorable prognosis with intervention, with a 90% survival rate at 1 year and 80% at 10 years.[56][57]
-Ebstein anomaly, however, has a high perinatal mortality, with up to 32% of live births expiring before discharge.[58]
+However, Ebstein anomaly has a high perinatal mortality, with up to 32% of live births expiring before discharge.[58]
 One-year and 10-year survival rates for Ebstein anomaly are 67% and 59%, respectively, with limited prognostic data available beyond 10 years.[59]

 After decades of successful single-heart palliative surgeries, specific sets of risk factors have been found to be associated with a bad prognosis.
 These risk factors include the following: